chadgh/django-advanced-training/docs/features/contrib.messages.md

 ...
 ```

 Remember that the `_messages` attribute on the request object is an instance of the storage backend.
-So the `add_message` function just delegates to the storage backends `add` method, which we have already seen.
+So the `add_message` function simply delegates to the storage backend's `add` method as seen previously.

 The `set_level` function allows you to change the minimum message level that should be store.